igweas/wedding/README.md

 When deploying to production:
 1. Update the authorized JavaScript origins in Google Cloud Console
 2. Replace localhost URLs with your production domain
+3. Set up environment variables in your hosting platform
-3. Consider implementing additional security measures
+4. Consider implementing additional security measures
-4. Test the Google API integration thoroughly
+5. Test the Google API integration thoroughly

+## Environment Variables in Production

+For production deployment, set these environment variables in your hosting platform:
+- `VITE_GOOGLE_CLIENT_ID`
+- `VITE_GOOGLE_API_KEY`

+Most hosting platforms (Vercel, Netlify, etc.) provide interfaces to set environment variables securely.